KwanWaiChung/KwanWaiChung.github.io/_pages/about.md

 ---

 Hi!
 I am a fourth-year PhD candidate at The Chinese University of Hong Kong.
 I am fortunate to be advised by Prof. [Kam-Fai Wong](https://www.se.cuhk.edu.hk/people/academic-staff/prof-wong-kam-fai/).
-Previously, I completed undergraduate degree in computer science from Hong Kong Baptist Unveristy, with a minor in statistics.
+Previously, I completed undergraduate degree in computer science from Hong Kong Baptist University, with a minor in statistics.

 My research interests lie primarily in natural language processing (NLP) and machine learning.
 I mostly interested in dialog agents, particularly in task-oriented dialog systems in my early years of study.
-Recently, I have been working on the controlable and factual general dialog agents with LLM.
+Recently, I have been working on the controllable and factual general dialog agents with LLM.
 My ultimate goal is to tackle a wide range of NLP problems using a unified dialog agent.

 Publications
 ======